Sublimation on Wood (Coated & Uncoated)

 Step #10 – Press wooden pieces

-Now take that wood piece again to the heat press for the final step of this process.
+Now take that wood substrate again to the heat press for the final step of this process.
 And place the parchment paper facing down and the stuck sublimation design side should be facing the heat process.
 Once you have done the proper setting, press the wooden pieces for 60 seconds.

 Step #11 – Removing sublimation paper